LuizHenriqueKS/start-from-github/README.md

 - webhookPort - (Optional) Port to start a http server to webhook
 - preCommands - (Optional) Commands to run before to start the project
 - startCommand - (Optional) The command to start the project.
 Default value is *npm start*
-- symlink - (Optional) Symblinks for files to share with the project
+- symlinks - (Optional) Symblinks for files to share with the project

 *Obs: you can use webhook to download latest version of the repository and to restart it.*